verlok/blog-11ty/content/blog/how-and-why-to-optimize-web-performance-practical-tips-2023/index.md

 ---
-title: "Talking about How and Why ($) to optimize web performance in 2023"
+title: "Talk: How and Why ($) to optimize web performance in 2023"
 description: In 2023 I've been speaking about web performance at conferences, Google Developer Groups (GDG) and local meetups all over Europe.
 The title of this talk is "How and Why ($) to improve web performance, practical tips for 2023".
 date: 2023-06-16
 tags: